thanhhoajs/thanhhoa/README.md

 ## Quick Start

-Here's a simple example to get you started:
+Here’s a quick setup to get started with ThanhHoa:

 ```typescript
 import { ThanhHoa, type IRequestContext } from '@thanhhoajs/thanhhoa';